ben3636/ReadyThreatGo/README.md

    * The classic Wineventlog:security sourcetype expects certain fields that a Splunk forwarder would usually add in before sending the event to Splunk.
 If you have issues with extraction copy the existing entry in the lookup already and change values you need to such as commandline, parent process, etc and you should be all set.
 > NOTE: You will need to install the Windows TA on Splunk for these to work correctly.
 RTG does some compliancy on those events but ultimately passes them to the native TA to get all the calculated fields and extractions real data would.
 * Simulation Deployment Console Dashboard
-   * This lets you run all or specific saved searches with a single click, especially if you just installed the app and don't want to wait until the top of the next hour for the simulations to run.
+   * This lets you run all or specific simulations with a single click, especially if you just installed the app and don't want to wait until the top of the next hour for them to run.
 * New Simulation Library dashboard to view all the Threat Events in the lookups
 * Timing Offsets!
   * This gives you an optional field in the lookups to specify a number of seconds to delay the event's timestamp.
 This allows you to customize the timing of simulations and create chains of activity that occur in chronological order